adam-prometheia/atlas/README.md

 - **Interaction logging** - Email/LinkedIn/call/meeting/note entries with summaries, outcomes, optional outcome notes, next actions, and due dates (new entries default to seven days out).
 Full timeline appears on the contact detail page with edit/delete controls.
 - **Notes workspace** - Store raw notes plus optional processed summaries per meeting date.
 Contact pages include a Raw/Structured toggle that defaults to Structured whenever at least one summary exists.
 - **Structured note summaries** - "Generate / Refresh structured summary" buttons run the BD_NOTES_SUMMARISER agent inline and overwrite the stored processed summary.
-- **Next Actions board** - `/next-actions` shows every next action due today or overdue, grouped with the originating interaction and linked back to the contact.
+- **Next Actions board** - `/next-actions` shows every next action due today or overdue, grouped with the originating interaction and linked back to the contact, with a Completed button to archive items once handled.
 - **Outcomes dashboard** - `/metrics/outcomes` aggregates interaction outcomes (pending, no reply, positive variants, negatives) for quick pipeline health checks.
 - **Contact list filters** - `/contacts` filters by status and keyword search across name + company for quick segmentation.
 - **Website intelligence** - The website analyser fetches the contact's homepage and produces "What they do" plus "Credible AI pilots" bullets used across drafting workflows and surfaced on the custom email page.